qisantanu/co_traveller_react/README.md

 # README

 It is a rails application running the front end part based on react.
-The API is defined in the other rails application, but ideally can be put here.
+The API is defined in the same rails application.

 Things you may want to cover: